lucosilva/frontend-lucomed/README.md

 The spec was created in figma and is located in the "content" folder in the project with the color palette and textual content.

-## Other Resources

-* Covid component, geting data the "covid19 brazil api" API. know more how to implement and documentation the API, (in this repository - "hyperlink").

 ## Used library

 * Bootstrap, grid.
 (CDN)
 * Jquery.
 (CDN)

+## Other Resources

+* Covid component, geting data the "covid19 brazil api" API. <br>
+know more how to implement and documentation the API, (in this repository - "hyperlink").

 </details>